Population-Transcriptomics/scATAC-mouse-human-control/sequenceAlignment.md

  - The reads are aligned using `bwa aln` and `bwa sampe` with standard parameters, after trimming them to 30 bases for Read1 and 29 bases for Read2.
-This is the read length on the MiSeq runs that we produced, and I want to minimise the technical differences between our data and the one from the original paper.
+This is the read length on the MiSeq runs that we produced, and I want to minimise the technical differences when comparing our data with other datasets such as the ones from the original paper.

  - The output is converted to BAM format and sorted; a copy is kept in the filesystems, while the data flows in the next steps through Unix pipes.